-Canadian Business and Financial History
+Canadian Business History

 Shedding light on the strategic and political decisions that have shaped business today

 The cases found on this site have been written by current or former students under faculty direction.
-Many of the case studies and research papers include primary research, both from past stakeholders and financial data uncovered from the Rotman School's own Financial Post financial report collection.
+Many of the case studies and research papers include primary research, both from past stakeholders and financial data derived from the Rotman School's own Financial Post financial report collection.